Yoctol/bottender/docs/the-basics-errors.md

 [Sentry](https://sentry.io) is an error tracking and monitoring tool that aggregates errors across your stack in real time.

-To integrate with it, first, you need to download the sdk from registry to use it:
+To integrate with it, first, you need to download the SDK from registry to use it:

 ```sh
 # Using npm